 Online & On Point!
 Coursework

 OVERVIEW OF THE FELT JEWELRY SERIES: MATERIAL, TECHNIQUE & IMPACT

 Learning is focused on how wool’s properties inform technique for dry fiber preparation/layout and wet felting to build integrity of felt material while simultaneously developing specific form and surface in a small scale format.
 By no means, however, is the extensive content of the series applicable only to making smaller objects as the methodology offered can guide those interested in working larger to modify the size and weight of fiber layout.
-The nuanced conditions for wet felting and fulling including the assistance of soap, water, temperature and agitation surfaces as well as the force of the maker in their rapidity of movement and infliction of pressure, are articulated in response to the state of the wool at any given time.
+The nuanced conditions for wet felting and fulling including the assistance of soap, water, temperature and agitation as well as the force of the maker in their rapidity of movement and infliction of pressure, are articulated in response to the state of the wool throughout the instructional videos.
 Each course in the series is developed around a core concept that is applied to solid forms, 2D planes and hollow form.
 Modules within a course are organized intentionally to build on prior learning so to be able to push into new territory and like the courses in the series, are meant to be experienced sequentially.
 To use the analogy of home construction, Course 1 will lay the foundation and framework, Course 2 will apply the flooring and dry wall (structural, but also effecting the surface) and Course 3 will lay the rugs, hang the curtains and place the art.